JayWood/the-seo-framework/readme.txt

 	* Plausible description cache conflict when the home page has been switched from page to blog in the SEO settings page.
 	* WPML URL base structure check was done wrongfully, the canonical URLs are now fixed for multilingual pages.
 	* Incorrect title counter length on all posts and pages when the home page title tagline has been removed.
 This issue was first encountered in version 2.5.0.
-	* TODO Incorrect description was output on some archives.
+	* Incorrect description was output on some archives.
 	* The removal of title additions now correctly reflect on the title counter length when JavaScript is disabled.
 	* The removal of title additions are now also reflecting its setting on the placeholders within categories and tags.
 	* Some deprecated functions gave a fatal error or warning, this has been resolved.